 • workflow_path() – Ensures all file references (templates, parameters, scripts) are correctly located before execution.

-Together with the Config Loader, the Workflow Loader made Infra Deployer environment-aware and process-aware.
-The Config Loader manages which settings to apply, while the Workflow Loader manages step execution.
-This separation of concerns allowed us to change environments via a simple tweak to config.yaml or adjust the workflow logic without modifying the infrastructure code itself.
+Together with the Configuration Manager, the Execution Planner made Infra Deployer environment-aware and process-aware.
+The Configuration Manager manages the settings while Execution Planner manages the order of steps.
+This clean separation of concerns gave us flexibility: we could change environments with a simple tweak to config.yaml or adjust the workflow logic without modifying the infrastructure code itself.

 4. Workflow Orchestration